jguamie/algorithms/README.md

 Many LeetCode Medium and Difficult problems are advanced versions of Easy problems.
 Practicing and understanding a large number of Easy problems builds a strong foundation to set you up for success with Medium/Difficult problems.
 Also, going through a high volume of Easy problems are essential with building your coding speed.
 * Complete all of the [LeetCode Easy Collection](https://leetcode.com/explore/interview/card/top-interview-questions-easy/)
 ### Graphs
 You should expect to get asked a couple graph questions at Google.
 Don't bother interviewing if you haven't mastered and memorized these [core graph algorithms](https://github.com/jguamie/algorithms/blob/master/notes/graphs.md).
+Fortunately, a majority of graph coding problems can be solved using the DFS/BFS derivatives noted [here](https://github.com/jguamie/algorithms/blob/master/notes/graphs.md).
 * [Week 1: Undirected Graphs and Directed Graphs - Algorithms, Part II (Princeton University)](https://www.coursera.org/learn/algorithms-part2)
 * [Graph Search, DFS and BFS - Gayle McDowell (YouTube)](https://youtu.be/zaBhtODEL0w)
 * [Graphs - My Notes](https://github.com/jguamie/algorithms/blob/master/notes/graphs.md)